 March 20 to May 31, 2019

-All of the correct responses to the questions asked in the exam will be available in the answer key of GATE 2019.
-IIT Madras will release the GATE 2019 official answer key tentatively in the third week of February 2019.
-Using the answer key, the candidates will be able to check the correct answers and calculate their probable secured scores before the result is announced.
+The authorities has opened the window to challenge the answer key of GATE 2019 from February 20 to 22 in online mode.
+IIT Madras has released the official answer keys along with the question papers for all 24 papers on February 19.
+Candidate's responses for all papers of GATE 2019 were released earlier.
+The correct responses to the questions asked in the exam are available in the answer key of GATE 2019.
+Using the answer key, the candidates can check the correct answers and calculate their probable secured scores before the result is announced.

 IIT Madras will be releasing the result of GATE 2019 on March 16.
 To download the GATE 2019 result, the candidates will have to submit their enrollment id/ email id, registration number and date of birth.
 All of the details such as the scores and ranks secured by the candidates will be present in the GATE result 2019.
 The candidates who secure scores equal to more than the cutoff will be able to download their score card.